orourkedd/effects-as-data/README.md

 ## Why use effects as data?

-* It adds a huge boost to development throughput.
+* It makes development faster.
 * Its hard to write hard-to-test code.
 * All business logic is expressed using **only** pure functions.
 * One testing methodology for everything.
 Say goodbye to mocks, stubs, spies, globals, and interaction testing.
 Just pure-function, `deepEqual(input, output)` style testing.